SEIR-7-06/installfest/environment-setup/README.md

 ## Git

 You should already have git installed and have an account on GitHub from Fundamentals.
-If not, sign up for an account on <a href="http://www.github.com" target="_blank">github.com</a>.
+If not, sign up for an account on [github.com](http://github.com).
 We'll be using GitHub to track code changes and collaborate on projects.

 ### Confirm Install